RetrobitCoder/Bounce/README.md

 ## How to Download
 ---

-### .arduboy
-Using an Arduboy game uploader, upload the .arduboy file to your Arduboy.

 ### .hex
 Using an Arduboy game uploader that supports .hex files, or any other tools that can upload .hex files to the Arduboy, upload the .hex file to your Arduboy.